|

 “Right,”

 Dinah said absently, leafing through Barbara’s copy of the Gotham Post.
-“He

-goes by Blades.
+“He goes by Blades.
 Real serious

 scumbag.”

-far, so good.
+“So far, so good.
 You compliment her on

 a job well done and…”

-she says no, not her collar.
+“And she says no, not her collar.
+She’s

-She’s really anxious to give credit where credit is due.
+really anxious to give credit where credit is due.
+It was this other guy.
+He

 was wonderful.
-Powerful, fierce,
+Powerful, fierce, vicious.
+Like a panther.”

 I